 Only not-for-profit organizations may conduct a raffle within the Village.
-Applicants can be obtained at the Village Hall from the Clerk, Karen Thomas.
-Be sure to specify on the application the following information: where, when and at what time the raffle chances will be sold as well as the time and place for the determination of the winning chance or chances.
-For more information, stop by the Village Hall or call Karen Thomas at 654-8181, ext.
-2030.
+Applicants can be obtained at the Village Hall from Shirley Benedict.
+Be sure to specify on the application the following information: where, when, and at what time the raffle chances will be sold as well as the time and place for the determination of the winning chance or chances.
+For more information, stop by the Village Hall or call Shirley Benedict at 654-8181, ext.
+2140.

-How can I found out if there are any special assessments on my property or speak to someone about my special assessment?
+How can I find out if there are any special assessments on my property or speak to someone about my special assessment?

 Call 654-8181, ext.
 2030 during normal business hours for information about payments, balances, and other information regarding special assessments.